l3wi/aem-react-styled/docs/src/020_Getting Started/020_First component.md

 Open console to folder /src/main/ts and run the watch task  `npm run watch`.

-If your aem instance is not running on localhost:4502 then you need to make these configurations:
+If your AEM instance is not running on localhost:4502 then you need to make these configurations:

 ````bash
 npm config set demo:crx http://admin:admin@localhost:4502/crx/repository/crx.default